elasticio/elasticio.github.io/content/_components/picsart/index.md

 ## Description

-The Picsart Component facilitates seamless interaction with the [Picsart API](https://docs.picsart.io/reference/).
+The Picsart Component facilitates seamless interaction with the [Picsart Creative APIs](https://docs.picsart.io/reference/?utm_source=elastic.io&utm_medium=tech-notes&utm_campaign=no-code-platform-integration).
 This component has been tested with API version `1.0`.

 ## Credentials

 To utilize this component, you must first obtain an API key.
-Visit the [console](https://console.picsart.io/dashboard/apps/) to find it.
+Visit the [console](https://console.picsart.io/dashboard/apps/?utm_source=elastic.io&utm_medium=tech-notes&utm_campaign=no-code-platform-integration) to find it.

 The required credential fields for the component are as follows:
 * **API key** (string, required): This key will be included as the `X-Picsart-API-Key` header for each request.